openconfig/featureprofiles/README.md

 # Feature Profiles

-Feature profiles define groups of OpenConfig paths that can be invoked on network devices.
+Feature profiles defines groups of OpenConfig paths that can be invoked on network devices.
 A feature profile may contain configuration, telemetry, operational or any other paths that a device exposes.
 Example management plane device APIs are gNMI, and gNOI.
 Example control plane APIs are gRIBI, and protocols such as BGP, IS-IS.

-Feature profiles also include a suite of [Ondatra](https://github.com/openconfig/ondatra) tests for validating the network device behavior for each defined feature.
+Feature profiles also includes a suite of [Ondatra](https://github.com/openconfig/ondatra) tests for validating the network device behavior for each defined feature.